YussefMo/ai-mock-interviews/README.md

    npm install
    ```
 3. **Configure environment variables:**
-   - Copy `.env.example` to `.env.local` and fill in your Firebase and API keys.
+   - Copy `env.example.txt` to `.env.local` and fill in your Firebase and API keys.

 ### Running the App